Pluto

 Geography of Pluto

-Pluto has a wide variety of geological features, its mountains are 3,500 meters high.
+Pluto has a wide variety of geological features, its Mountains are 3,500 meters high.
 Pluto’s most surface is covered with Nitrogen and methane ice.

 Composition of Pluto